HIPAA GuideUpdated March 26, 2026

 Reframe PracticeYes (via Google Vertex AI)Zero retention (in-memory)YesNotes + Worksheets

 The distinction between "retained with BAA" and "zero retention" matters in practice.
 When a vendor retains your session data, even under a BAA, that data exists on their servers.
 It is protected by contract, but a breach of their systems could still expose it.
-Zero-retention architecture removes the data from the equation entirely.
-There is nothing to breach because nothing is stored.
+Zero-retention architecture reduces retained clinical text and lowers breach exposure.

 Reframe Practice: HIPAA compliant by architecture